Bahama Breeze

 Menu Description: "Thick-cut and coconut breaded, with chili-horseradish and citrus-mustard dipping sauces."

-Track down a couple large, sweet onions, and some shredded coconut for this Island-style twist on golden onion rings.
+For my Bahama Breeze Onion Rings recipe, you'll want to track down a couple large, sweet onions, and some shredded coconut for this Island-style twist on golden onion rings.
 Make 1-inch slices in each onion so that when the slices are separated you end up with at least 16 wide rings.
 The breading here will be enough for that many rings, although you might be able to squeeze out a few more.
-I've also got clones here for the diptastic sauces (check out the secret ingredient that gives the citrus-mustard clone its strong orange flavor without thinning out the sauce).
+I've also got recipes here for the diptastic sauces: Chili-horseradish and citrus-mustard.
+Learn the secret ingredient that gives the citrus-mustard clone its strong orange flavor without thinning out the sauce.
 When you're done, you'll have an impressive tower of rings that makes a kickin' appetizer or party dish for at least a half dozen of your crazy friends and family folks.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.